serrMax/pi_surveillance_opencv/README.md

 <br><br>
 and ...
 <br><br>
-we can catch them in the act of "crime" immediately ...
+I can catch them in the act of "crime" immediately ...
 <br><br>
 ![email1](/photos/email_1.jpg) ![email2](/photos/email_2.jpg)
 <br><br>
-and the cherry on top is the lightning fast email notification with the image of the intruder (evil laugh)
+and the cherry on top is the lightning fast email notification with the image of the intruder (_evil laugh_)
+<br><br>
 ![screenshot](/photos/screenshot.PNG)